 Example 2 — Calculating Excess Cost Recovery

 You buy a digital SLR camera for $1000 that is used initially for business 60% of the time.
-Therefore, $600 of the cost can be depreciated.
+Therefore, $600 (= $1000 × 60%) of the cost can be depreciated.
 You choose to use first-year expensing and deduct the entire $600.
 In the 3rd year, your business use drops to 40%.
 Under the ADS, any personal property that does not have a statutory class life (a class life defined in tax law) must use a recovery period of 12 years.
 To calculate the cost recovery, you must use the ADS recovery table based on the 60% use initially claimed.
 Using the half-year convention, the 60% business-use table for the camera is:

 - ADS Depreciation for 1st 2 years = $25 + $50 = $75